 While failing a challenge is bad, losing an account after passing a challenge is even worse!

-Like some other prop trading firms, FTMO also has a 10 minimum trading days requirement.
-If you take small trades, you’ll most likely hit this requirement before you reach the actual profit target, but if you end up hitting the 10% in less than 10 days, you’ll have to remember to continue placing small trades to fulfill this requirement.
+Like some other prop trading firms(My Forex Funds, The Funded Trader Program) FTMO also has a minimum trading days requirement.
+If you take small trades, you’ll most likely hit this requirement before you reach the actual profit target, but if you end up hitting the 10% in less than the minimum days, you’ll have to remember to continue placing small trades to fulfill this requirement.

-Forex trading is all about having solid trading strategies and a trading plan that has rules you will follow.
+Forex trading is all about having a unique, profitable trading strategy and a trading plan that has rules you will follow.

 Your trading plan and strategy is your own: you don’t need to use someone elses, but you DO need to create a plan that works for you and that you can follow to the letter.